 Spokane’s Jewish marathoner

 Jody Shapiro is part of the small Jewish community in Spokane.
-As far as I know, he’s the only Jewish runner of the hundreds of people I’ve met in Spokane running clubs.jody at TC 50 (1)
+He’s one of the very few Jewish runners out of the hundreds of people I’ve met in Spokane running clubs.jody at TC 50 (1)

-One of the founders of the Manito Running Club, he’s a prime example of how the running lifestyle can be so beneficial.
-Though a runner in his teens and early twenties, he stopped during his last year of college, and over the course of several years, gained weight until one day in the shower he noticed his belly was sticking out so far he couldn’t see his feet.
+A co-founder of the Manito Running Club, he’s an example of how the running lifestyle can be so beneficial.
+A runner in his teens and early twenties, he stopped during his last year of college, and over the course of several years, gained weight until one day in the shower he noticed his belly prevented him from seeing his feet.

-He resumed running in his thirties and over time got more and more into it.
+He resumed running and over time, lost weight and got more and more into running.
 He started doing marathons and since turning forty, has run four sub-three hour marathons, his best being 2:52:16.

 Our 2011 Spokane to Sandpoint relay team.
 Jody is on the far left.
 I'm at right, wearing the white T.

 Our 2010 Spokane to Sandpoint relay team.
-Jody is at far left.
-I’m at right, wearing the white T.
+Jody’s at far left.
+I’m at right, with the white T.

 On occasion, after our group runs, topics have come up that touched aspects of Jewish culture, and Jody has been a great resource.
-Growing up, I didn’t know anyone who was Jewish, and my views of Judaism were shaped by things I’d read and watching movies and TV.
+Growing up, I didn’t know anyone who was Jewish, My views of Judaism were shaped by movies and the media.

 Jody with fellow Jewish runner Deena Kastor, Olympic medalist and American women's record holder in the marathon and half-marathon.

-At a road runners convention last year, Jody met fellow Jewish runner Deena Kastor, Olympic medalist and American women’s record holder in the marathon and half-marathon.
+At a road runners convention, Jody met fellow Jewish runner Deena Kastor, Olympic medalist and American women’s record holder in the marathon and half-marathon.

 Among the things Jody has taught me is the meaning and origin of the word Jewish.
-He says the very first synagogue in ancient Israel had to call themselves something, so they came up with an acronym – Just Enjoying Weekly Interesting Sermons & Hymns.
+He says after meeting several times, the very first congregation in ancient Israel decided to give themselves a name, so they came up with an acronym – Just Enjoying Weekly Interesting Sermons & Hymns.

-I’m delighted I’ve become so versed in aspects of Jewish culture.
-I can have conversations and come across as educated and intelligent.
+I’m delighted I can now have conversations about Judaism and come across as educated and intelligent.
 And I know Jody is very happy to share his knowledge and wisdom.
-I thank him profusely whenever he does, and he always breaks into a smile and has to work hard to stifle joyful laughter.
+When I thank him profusely, he always breaks into a smile and has to work hard to stifle joyful laughter.

 There’s a zombie in my garage